Punky Skunk: Reception

 Punky Skunk was met with mostly negative reviews from critics since its release.
-It earned a 21 out of 40 total score from Japanese Famitsu magazine based on individual scores of 6, 5, 5, and 5.
+It earned a 21 out of 40 total score from Japanese magazine Famitsu based on individual scores of 6, 5, 5, and 5.
 Electronic Gaming Monthly's four reviewers remarked that the game is fun enough and colorful enough to appeal to young children, but the extremely short and easy levels, derivative and simplistic gameplay, excessively happy music, and dated graphics would utterly bore older gamers.
 Next Generation rated it one star out of five, stating "Nuts to this - you might as well hook up your SNES and play Zero the Kamikaze Squirrel."
 They cited the complete lack of PlayStation-specific effects and the dull, derivative gameplay.
 PSM similarly panned the game's graphics, stating that they did not take full advantage of the PlayStation's hardware.
 The editors felt its rudimentary design resembled something from the previous console generation and compared it unfavorably to 2D platformers such as Castlevania: Symphony of the Night and Klonoa: Door to Phantomile, remarking "it's like the game was programmed on the Yaroze."
 Although the magazine declared that its levels and bonus minigames did have enough variety to "squeeze a small iota of fun" from the title, they concluded that its simple gameplay meant it was targeted to a much younger audience than the average PlayStation user.